ghostfaceuk/core-chameleon/README.md

 # Core Chameleon: A Plugin for ARK Core

-THIS PRE-RELEASE SOFTWARE IS PROVIDED “AS IS”.
+THIS SOFTWARE IS PROVIDED “AS IS”.
 THE DEVELOPER DISCLAIMS ANY AND ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION THE IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-THE DEVELOPER SPECIFICALLY DOES NOT WARRANT THAT THE PRE-RELEASE SOFTWARE WILL BE ERROR-FREE, ACCURATE, RELIABLE, COMPLETE OR UNINTERRUPTED.
+THE DEVELOPER SPECIFICALLY DOES NOT WARRANT THAT THE SOFTWARE WILL BE ERROR-FREE, ACCURATE, RELIABLE, COMPLETE OR UNINTERRUPTED.

 **Do not run this software on a production network or mainnet!
 This version is for testing only.**